Premiership of Margaret Thatcher: Unemployment

 In 1981, as unemployment soared (exceeding 2.5 million by the summer and heading towards 3 million before Christmas) and the Government's popularity plunged, the party chairman, Lord Thorneycroft, and two cabinet ministers, Lord Carrington and Humphrey Atkins, confronted the Prime Minister and suggested she should resign; according to her adviser, Tim Bell, "Margaret just told them to go away".
 Thatcher's key ally in the party was Home Secretary, and later Deputy Prime Minister, William Whitelaw.
 His moral authority and support allowed her to resist the internal threat from the "Heathite" wets.

-Following the Brixton riot in West London in April 1981, employment secretary Norman Tebbit, responding to a suggestion that rioting was caused by unemployment, observed that the unemployment of the 1930s was far worse than that of the 1980s—and that his father's generation never reacted by rioting.
+Following the Brixton riot in South London in April 1981, employment secretary Norman Tebbit, responding to a suggestion that rioting was caused by unemployment, observed that the unemployment of the 1930s was far worse than that of the 1980s—and that his father's generation never reacted by rioting.
 "I grew up in the 1930s with an unemployed father", Tebbit said.
 "He did not riot.
 He got on his bike and looked for work, and he went on looking until he found it."

 Over two million manufacturing jobs were ultimately lost in the recession of 1979–81.
 This labour-shedding helped firms deal with long-standing X-inefficiency from over-manning, enabling the British economy to catch up to the productivity levels of other advanced capitalist countries.

 The link between the money supply and inflation was proven accurate, and by January 1982, the inflation rate had dropped back to 8.6% from earlier highs of 18%.
 Interest rates were then allowed to fall.
 Unemployment continued to rise, passing 3 million by January 1982 and remaining this high until early 1987.
 However, Tebbit later suggested that, due to the high number of people claiming unemployment benefit while working, unemployment never reached three million.

 By 1983, manufacturing output had dropped by 30% from 1978, although economic growth had been re-established the previous year.
 The productivity turnaround from labour-shedding proved to be a one-off and was not matched by growth in output.
 The industrial base was so reduced that thereafter the balance of payments in manufactured goods was in deficit.
 Chancellor Nigel Lawson told the Lords' Select Committee on Overseas Trade: "There is no adamantine law that says we have to produce as much in the way of manufactures as we consume.
 If it does turn out that we are relatively more efficient in world terms at providing services than at producing goods, then our national interest lies in a surplus on services and a deficit on goods."